Find a Degree

 Students whose undergraduate degree is not in a business-related field must take an additional 10.5 credits of business acumen courses.
 Most of these courses can be completed during the summer as part of the Accelerated Business Core program.
-The classes can also be taken concurrently with the MSHR program.
+The classes can also be taken concurrently with the MHR program.

 - Complete the online application